lanceengland/lanceengland.github.io/_posts/2020-02-06-powershell-and-zip-files.markdown

 ![Puppies are no longer harmed by Write-Host](/assets/img/pug.jpg)

-If anybody has suggestions for improvement, reach out via one the the contact links at the bottom of the web site.
+If anybody has suggestions for improvement, reach out via one of the contact links at the bottom of the web site.

 <pre data-enlighter-language="shell">
 Clear-Host